cloudbees-days/sda-k8s-best-practices/labs/managed-masters/managed-masters.md

 ## Jenkins Configuration as Code with CloudBees Configuration Bundles

 Configuration as code is a best practice for managing Jenkins at scale.
 Similar to what we have been doing so far for the Kubernetes configuration for Core.

+>NOTE: The CloudBees Configuration Bundle is currently in Technical Preview and should not be used in a production environment.

+We need to create a directory for each Managed Masters with the following files and then copy that directory into the ***jcasc-bundles-store*** directory in the Jenkins home directory of Operations Center:

+1. `bundle.yaml` - This file is an index file that describes the bundle, and references the other files in the bundle.
+2. `jenkins.yaml` - This file contains the Jenkins configuration, as defined by the [JCasC plugin](https://github.com/jenkinsci/configuration-as-code-plugin).
+3. `plugins.yaml` - This file contains a list of all the plugins that should be installed on the master.
+4. `plugin-catalog.yaml` - This file contains the plugin catalog definitions that should be created on the master.

 ## JCasC at Scale